zrezwan/Clock/README.md

-# Clock
+# First Project: A basic clock
-First project on Github.
-Outputs the current time or time in different time zone.
-Also can set alarms.
+Class definition to get the current time, including in other timezones, and set alarms.